Julius Erasmus Hilgard

-Julius Erasmus Hilgard (January 7, 1825 – May 8, 1891) was a German-American engineer.
+Julius Erasmus Hilgard (January 7, 1825 – May 8, 1891) was a Bavarian-American engineer.

 Biography

-Julius Erasmus Hilgard was born at Zweibrücken, Rhineland-Palatinate on January 7, 1825.
+Julius Erasmus Hilgard was born at Zweibrücken, Rhineland-Palatinate, Kingdom of Bavaria on January 7, 1825.
 His father, Theodore Erasmus Hilgard, was for many years Chief Justice of the Court of Appeals, but on account of his liberal opinions was so dissatisfied with conditions in his native country that in 1835 he emigrated to America.
 The journey from his native place to Havre was made in wagons.
 After a voyage of 62 days, the family landed at New Orleans at Christmas, and journeyed up the Mississippi to St. Louis, and thence to a farm at Belleville, Illinois.
 As the oldest son, Julius gave valuable help by his practical talents.
 His education was carried on at home.
 Music, chemistry, ancient and modern languages and mathematics (the higher branches of the latter being studied without outside help), occupied his attention until 1843, when he went to Philadelphia to study engineering and to obtain employment.
 In that city he made the acquaintance of Professor Bache, and commenced a lifelong friendship with Elisha Kent Kane, the arctic explorer.